jnguyen6000-collab/jnguyen6000-collab/README.md

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-Profile-0A66C2?style=flat-square&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/john-nguyen-649371397/)

-I am a student at Holy Family University with a profound interest in cybersecurity.
+I am a student at Holy Family University with a profound interest in Cybersecurity.

 ## Objective
-My journey has led me to develop a passion for cybersecurity.
+My journey has led me to develop a passion for Cybersecurity.
 I am eager to learn more about SOC analysis and security tools.

 ## Skills